 About the author

-Sophia Halkidou is a Corporate Communication, Leadership Communication, and Reputational Risk Specialist.
+Sophia Halkidou is a Corporate communication, Leadership communication, and Reputational Risk consultant.

 She is the participatory researcher, designer and coach of Artwaykening™ Employees (an arts-based organisational development methodology for empathy, analytical & synthesis thinking in business) and of Arista (an awareness initiative for the issue of Underachievement in Gifted and Talented Children in Greece so that "the potential won't be lost")